ypa/doolay/docs/worklog.md

 - Added Duration field on experience_page template.
 - Downloaded images for places.
 - First pass at making host experience relationships into one to many.
+- Updated field panels for host experience model relations.
+- Fixed experience page template for displaying the "one" host.